animusdev/Fallout-13/README.md

 1. [EN] Fallout 13 - Vault One
 2. [RU] Fallout 13 - CBET ATOMA

-**By our terms and conditions you we require any potential host to specify that they are an unofficial server in announcements and the Byond HUB.**
+**By our terms and conditions we require any potential host to specify that they are an unofficial server in announcements and the Byond HUB.**

 Stated terms of service fully comply with the original AGPL v3 license of /tg/ Station 13, as long as this applies to the running server of unofficial community.